ianfhunter/ianfhunter.github.io/_tabs/about.md

 - Programming Socks: Is it high time for thigh-highs?
 An investigation into the perceived unreasonable effectiveness of Programming Socks on productivity levels in the field of Software Engineering (SIGBOVIK 2024) ([Also picked up by a popular YouTuber](https://m.youtube.com/watch?v=V6NolFlhALY&t=68s&pp=2AFEkAIB))
 - Solving C’s biggest flaw — Hemispheric divergence (SIGBOVIK 2024)
 - Scrum-volutional Neural Networks: Revolutionizing Agile Development with JIRA-Net (SIGBOVIK 2025 - In Press)
+- brat summer of code (SIGBOVIK 2025 - In Press)

 # In the Press